Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Choropleth Map

 Choropleth maps display data for predefined geographic areas.
-The areas on a choropleth map are shaded or patterned to reflect values of a variable such as population density or birth rate. [more on NM-IBIS Choropleth Maps...]
+The areas on a choropleth map are shaded or patterned to reflect values of a variable such as population density or birth rate. [visit the HELP page on NM-IBIS Choropleth Maps...]

 Coefficient of Variation (CV)